zef/zef.studio/Content/journal/why-I-havent-been-sharing.md

 that they _want_ to see it, and that if they don't, then they can deal with that in whatever way they see fit.

-I think part of my fear stems from the way that I personally pay attention to those that I follow.
-I tend to pay close attention to those that I follow, and I naturally hope that the kind of people who follow me will do likewise, even though it seems like that's rare these days.
+I think part of my fear stems from the way that I personally tend to pay close attention to those that I follow.
+And I naturally hope that the kind of people who follow me will do likewise — even though it seems like that's rare these days.

 I've also been getting better at skipping content that isn't worth my time and attention, and I think that's an important thing for me to be more discerning